eastbaydsa/elementary-concepts-historical-materialism/edition-1/Appendix-Surplus-Value.md

 As the division of labor develops, the interdependence of the different sectors grows.[^sv.192]

+[^sv.191]: The division of social production grows along with the technical division of labor.
+See these concepts in chapter 1.

+[^sv.192]: See the concept on the socialization of the productive forces in chapter 3.

 But how is the connection between the different lines of work achieved in capitalist society?